Kavaunaugh Put Trump Sycophancy Ahead of Defending the Judiciary

 Derrick Watson, one of the federal judges who ruled against President Trump’s executive order imposing an entry ban on Muslim nationals, began receiving death threats and had to be given round-the-clock protection in the wake of his rulings.
 The chief instigator was president himself, whose habit of berating judges who don’t rule as he’d like has created the equivalent of a hostile work environment for them — yet another collateral consequence of the toxicity emanating from Washington.

 But don’t bother Brett Kavanaugh with any of this.
-As the Supreme Court nominee faced his second and third rounds of questions on Thursday before the Senate Judiciary Committee, he declined to stand up for his brothers and sisters in the federal judiciary, even as he professed judicial independence.
+As the Supreme Court nominee faced his second and third rounds of questions on Thursday before the Senate Judiciary Committee, he declined, even as he professed judicial independence, to stand up for his brothers and sisters in the federal judiciary.
 Among them was U.S. District Judge Gonzalo Curiel, the judge who presided over legal challenges to the president’s fraudulent Trump University, and was once the target of racist rhetoric from Trump.

 When asked by Connecticut’s Richard Blumenthal if he condemns questioning a judge’s impartiality on the basis of his or her ethnicity, as Trump did with Curiel during the presidential campaign, Kavanaugh chose to dodge and save face rather than display judicial courage.
 “The way we stand up is by deciding cases and controversies without fear or favor,” he replied.